GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 ### What remains unchanged

 - The format and structure of the reports is unchanged.
-- The request sent by the browser to the endpoint remains a POST request of "Content-type" `application/reports+json`.
+- The request sent by the browser to the endpoint remains a `POST` request of `Content-type` `application/reports+json`.
 - Mapping certain endpoints to certain report types is supported in both v0 and v1.
-- The role of the default endpoint is unchanged.
+- The role of the `default` endpoint is unchanged.
 - The Reporting API v1 has no impact on the [`ReportingObserver`](/reporting-observer).
   `ReportingObserver` continues getting access to all observable reports, and their format is identical.